Education in Saudi Arabia: Post-secondary/higher education

-Investment in higher education has outstripped the western world in some cases.
+The first university was established in 1957.
+This was the King Saud University.
+This was also the first university in all the Arab states of the Arabian Gulf.
+There were only twenty-one students enrolled.
+But twenty-five years later, in 1982, Saudi Arabia already had seven universities with 63,563 students enrolled.
+Today investment in higher education has outstripped the western world in some cases.

 Higher education in Saudi Arabia lasts four years in the field of humanities and social sciences, and five to six years in the field of medicine, engineering and pharmacy.
-The establishment of the King Saud University in 1957 was the starting point of the modern higher education system in Saudi Arabia.
-This was also the first university in all the Arab states of the Arabian Gulf.

 There are 24 government universities in Saudi Arabia, established in a short span of time.
 Among them, Taibah University, Qassim University and Taif University were established under the Seventh Development Plan.
 The universities consists of colleges and departments that offer diplomas, and bachelor's, master's and PhD degrees in various scientific and humanities specializations.
 Some colleges and departments also provide distance learning.
 There also exist private colleges, community colleges affiliated to universities, and girls colleges, in addition to government agencies and institutions that provide specialist university-level education.